WizGo

 Common use cases

-Adding author signature or domain to photos, product shots and illustrations before posting on social platforms substantially reduces direct theft.
+Adding a byline or domain to photos, product shots and illustrations before posting on social platforms substantially reduces direct theft.
 Use corner for subtle copyright marks; tile for strong anti-theft coverage.

 How to use